Why Healthcare Providers Should Do Email Marketing?

 Healthcare Email Marketing Statistics

 One study showed that patients are very receptive to the idea of using email to communicate with their providers.
-They reported that 73.2% of patients overall and 90.6% of patients who check their email more frequently were willing to use email to communicate with their provider .
+They reported that 73.2% of patients overall and 90.6% of patients who check their email more frequently were willing to use email to communicate with their providers .
 Healthcare providers, your emails are welcomed by patients.

 Higher Return On Healthcare Investment